MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 ## Method 1: BFS / Matrix Traverse through Queue

 BFS matrix traverse through queue.
-Note that: 1) We can either use a customized inner class here to include information about x axis and y axis of the current cell, or use direction array such as deltaX and deltaY, which represent the steps we take vertically and horizontally.
-2) When we add neighbors of the current block to the queue.
+Each time we poll an element out of the queue and offer its neighbors to the queue.
 What are the neighbors?
-They are the four blocks that adjacent to / directly connected with the current block in the four direction and is not 0 / have not been visited / have not reached the border of the matrix.
+They are the four cells that adjacent to / directly connected with the current cell in the four direction and is not 0 / have not been visited / have not reached the border of the matrix.
 If it satisfies the conditions, add the neighbor to the queue and mark it as visited.
+Note that: to reach the adjacent cells, we can either use a customized inner class here to include information about x axis and y axis of the current cell, or use direction array such as deltaX and deltaY, which represent the steps we take vertically and horizontally.

 Time Complexity: O(m * n)